mongodb/docs/source/administration/import-export.rst

 option will cause some performance impact depending on your configuration.

 You can specify the database option ":option:`--db <mongoimport --db>`" to import these documents to a particular database.
-If your MongoDB instance is not running, you can use the "``--dbpath``" option to specify the location to your MongoDB instance's database files.
+If your MongoDB instance is not running, use the ":option:`--dbpath
+<mongoimport --dbpath>`" option to specify the location of your
+MongoDB instance's database files.
 Consider using the ":option:`--journal <mongoimport --journal>`" option to ensure that :program:`mongoimport` records its operations in the journal.
 The ``mongod`` process must *not* be running or attached to these data files when you run :program:`mongoimport` in this configuration.

 Use the ":option:`--ignoreBlanks <mongoimport --ignoreBlanks>`" option to ensure that blank fields are.
 For CSV and TSV imports, this option